oazabir/HackerSpray/README.md

 # This is so wrong!

 "This is absolutely wrong approach!
-Why on earth will you do this at application code level?
+Why on earth will you do this at the webserver level?
 This should be done at firewall level!", you say?

 Couple of reasons:

  - Firewalls have no intelligence on what business transaction is being performed.
-Thus you cannot implement brute force check against certain transactions.
+Thus you cannot implement brute force check against transactions.
 It is either URL or IP.
  - If a firewall has to implement brute force attack detection, it has to read the whole payload and then inspect for patterns.
-This requires excessive CPU usage on Firewall.
+This requires high CPU &Aacute; Memory usage on Firewall.
 In case of https, it requires you to terminate https at firewall level so that it can read the received data.
- - Most firewalls have simple scripting language to configure rules.
-Some do support javascript like programming, but check the CPU cost of that and the price tag.
+ - Most firewalls have basic scripting language to configure rules.
+Some do support javascript like language, but check the CPU cost of that and the price tag.
+With HackerSpray, you get .net code, so the sky is the limit.
+ - Firewalls have limited storage for logs and shipping logs from firewall to analysis engines puts stress on the firewall, especially when you are under attack.
+Many a times we experience Firewall CPU exhaustion when it is blocking DOS, while it is writing all those attacks in a log and also shipping the logs to our analysis servers.

 With that being said, you should use Firewall for certain cases and Hacker Spray for different cases.
-You should use Firewall to limit maximum number of connects per IP, maximum number of connections opened to a webserver, rate limit, blacklisted IP and URLs.
+You should use Firewall to limit maximum number of connections per IP, maximum number of connections opened to a webserver, rate limit, blacklisted IP and URLs.
 More than that, go for HackerSpray.
 It is better to perform CPU intensive operations at webserver level, because you have plenty of them.
 Usually you have only one active firewall and thus best not to put CPU intensive operation on them.